Things to Do at Calle Las Damas

 Casa de los Jesuitas

-A beautifully preserved 16th-century Jesuit house showcasing colonial architecture and religious artifacts
+This beautifully preserved Jesuit house showcases colonial architecture and often hosts cultural exhibitions

 Practical Information